Enter Search Terms:

 Former Scientific Names:

 Description: This may be the most common species of Porphyra in Alaska.
 Thallus is a reddish brown blade, to ~ 50 cm (20 in) long, elongate, with a greenish center, one cell layer thick, and often ruffled along the margin.
 The margin becomes pale red when female cells are fertilized; male cells are in whitish patches or streaks.
 Habitat: High to lower mid intertidal rock from winter to early summer, from protected to exposed shores, often associated with sand.
-Similar taxa: Porphyra abbottiae has darker red female reproductive patches.
+Similar taxa: Pyropia abbottiae has darker red female reproductive patches.

 Click on a thumbnail to view larger version